Vikgith/Plastic-HueLight/readme.md

 ## RUN THE SOFTWARE

 1. Intstall Nexe Library (npm i nexe -g)
-2. Create a .exe file from **hueBakcendCode.js** (Write in terminal, inside the folder: nexe my-app.js)".
+2. Create a .exe file from **hueBakcendCode.js** (Write in terminal, inside the folder: nexe file_name.js)".

 Run the executable file.

 ## MORE DETAILS

-- By default, the folder have a **HueController** executable file that is generated from the **hueBackendCode.js**.
+- By default, the folder have an executable file (**Change_PreviousValue**) that is generated from the **hueBackendCode.js**.
+It take a new value each 15 secs and compares it to the last value taked.

-- After making changes in the .js file, you must create a new .exe fie [nexe library](https://github.com/nexe/nexe).
+- After making changes in the .js file, you must create a new .exe file [Nexe library](https://github.com/nexe/nexe).

-- Vistit [Philips Developer Guide](https://developers.meethue.com/) for more detail about the Philips Hue API.
+- Visit [Philips Developer Guide](https://developers.meethue.com/) for more detail about the Philips Hue API.

-- This is the API for getting stock price [Alpha Vantage API](https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=RY&apikey=E2F86L9K9PXN4ACO).
+- This is the API Rest, for getting stock price [Alpha Vantage API HTTPS Link](https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=RY&apikey=E2F86L9K9PXN4ACO).
 If you call the API too often, you will get a parsing error because it has a limit (up to 5 API requests per minute and 500 requests per day).

+## NEXT FEATURES

+- Load the code in a virtual machine (GCP Compute engine in Linux Box)